Blue Mountain Chamber Music Festival

 How can I make a Tax deductible donation to the Festival?

-Donations can be made anytime through our paypal link or by sending a tax-deductible donation to:
+Donations can be made anytime online or by sending a tax-deductible donation to:

 A donation receipt will be provided for all donations.